yabellini/docs.carpentries.org/topic_folders/policies/privacy.md

 * For market research, project planning, troubleshooting problems
 * For detecting and protecting against error, fraud or other criminal activity

+We may process limited and specific elements of your personal information, e.g. geographical location, into anonymised summarised statistics and infographics to produce publicly available reports and documents.
+We may also process pre- and post-workshop survey responses for inclusion into scientific publications.
+In these cases, we will not disclose identifying personal information.

 ## 3. How Do We Share Personal Information?

+**To the Public**

-**To the Public with Your Consent.** We may share your name, education, social media account handles, and professional affiliation with the public with your consent for your role in our community and other Core Team members’ biographies.
+With your consent, we may share your name, education, social media account handles, and professional affiliation with the public for your role in our community and other Core Team members’ biographies.
 The information you choose to provide to us will determine how much information is shared with the public.
 You can opt-in or opt-out of sharing your information publicly in your AMY profile.
 With your consent, that you can revoke at any time, we may also share testimonials, reviews, alongside your personal information.

+**Carpentries Instructor applicants**

+If you have applied to be a Carpentries Instructor or are currently going through the Instructor certification process, application information may be shared with members of the Carpentries Core Team.
+We may also share your information in the following ways:
+- If you have chosen "Pre-approved registration": your application materials and information about your progress towards The Carpentries Instructor certification may be shared with our contacts at your member site.
+- If you have chosen "Open training application": your application materials may be shared with The Carpentries Trainers in order to review and accept your application.

-**Affiliates and Service Providers.** We share your information with our third-party service providers and any subcontractors as required to offer you our products and services.
+**Affiliates and Service Providers**

+We share your information with our third-party service providers and any subcontractors as required to offer you our products and services.
 For example, we use MailChimp to send our email marketing campaigns, HelpScout for communications, Square to process payments, and ConnectionPoint Systems and GitHub to collect program donations.

-**Third Party Links and Websites.** Our Sites may contain links to and from the websites of third parties.
+**Third Party Links and Websites**

+Our Sites may contain links to and from the websites of third parties.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any data to these websites.

-**Disclosures Required by Law.** We may be required to disclose your data in response to lawful requests by public authorities, including to meet law enforcement requirements.
+**Disclosures Required by Law**

+We may be required to disclose your data in response to lawful requests by public authorities, including to meet law enforcement requirements.
 We may be under a duty to disclose or share your personal information in order to comply with any legal obligation, to enforce or apply our terms and conditions and other agreements, to protect our rights, property, or safety, or to protect the rights, property, or safety of others.
 This includes exchanging information with other companies and organizations for the purposes of fraud protection.

-**Aggregate and De-Identified Information.** We reserve the right to share aggregate or de-identified information about you with our volunteers, workshop partners, and funding partners in order to analyze and improve our programs, market our membership program, and apply for funding.
+**Aggregate and De-Identified Information**

+We reserve the right to share aggregate or de-identified information about you with our volunteers, workshop partners, and funding partners in order to analyze and improve our programs, market our membership program, and apply for funding.
+We use this information to help evaluate and improve programs, report on impact and outcomes and understand the needs and interests of our community.
+Where we share open-ended responses or testimonials, we always do so anonymously or ask for explicit consent to allow de-identified responses.

 ## 4. How Do We Respond to ‘Do Not Track’ Signals?